pronobis/powerline_iconcwd/README.md

 }
 ```

-to `.config/powerline/colors.json`.

-The segment uses default icons for the home and root folders.
+The segment uses default icons for the home and root folders (if `.powerline_icon` is not found).
 To override those, add the following to your default top theme:

 ```json
 {